 “Last night I dreamt I went to Manderley again.”

 According to Leonard J. Leff’s book Hitchcock & Selznick, Selznick ordered Hitchcock to stick close to the book.
 Hitchcock apparently fought like a titan to put his personal stamp on the material, tweaking things here and there.
-Selznick didn’t appreciate the director’s idiosyncrasies and told him, “we bought Rebecca and we intend to make Rebecca.”
+Selznick didn’t appreciate the director’s idiosyncrasies and told him, “We bought Rebecca and we intend to make Rebecca.”
 Producer and director also tussled over casting, sets, camera set-ups, editing, etc.

-Hitchcock allegedly called actors “cattle,” but he always managed to inspire actors to do their best.
+Hitchcock allegedly called actors “cattle,” but he always somehow managed to inspire actors to do their best.
 Hitchcock got an extraordinary performance out of Joan Fontaine, in my humble opinion not a high caliber actress.
 Fontaine gives a stunning performance — you can sense her anxiety throughout the entire film.